 Why should I care?

+Macular disease is incurable and most macular conditions are not even treatable.
 Macular disease is devastating.
 It is associated with an increased risk of falls, social isolation, depression and suicidal feelings.
 Children struggle at school, often enduring years of problems before getting the right support.
 Working age people face unemployment and poverty.

 What are we going to do about it?